|Nutritional Guidelines (per serving)|

 Whisk together all icing ingredients until smooth.

-Bake rolls at 375 for about 15 minutes, do not over bake.
+Bake rolls at 375 F for about 15 minutes, making sure not to over-bake.
 They should be lightly brown and slightly firm to the touch.